-Suspended BJP official Seema Patra arrested for allegedly torturing Adivasi domestic help
+Suspended BJP official Seema Patra arrested for allegedly torturing Adivasi household worker

 Patra allegedly assaulted the woman with rods and hot pan and forced to lick urine off the floor.

-Suspended Bharatiya Janata Party official Seema Patra was on Wednesday arrested in Ranchi for allegedly torturing and confining her household help, ANI reported.
+Suspended Bharatiya Janata Party official Seema Patra was on Wednesday arrested in Ranchi for allegedly torturing and confining her domestic worker, ANI reported.
 A first information report against her has been filed at Ranchi’s Argora police station.

-Videos of the household help, Sunita, accusing Patra of having tortured her have been shared widely on social media.
-The household help, an Adivasi, has been admitted to the Rajendra Institute of Medical Sciences in Ranchi.
+Videos of the household worker, Sunita, accusing Patra of having tortured her have been shared widely on social media.
+Sunita, an Adivasi, has been admitted to the Rajendra Institute of Medical Sciences in Ranchi.

 Several of Sunita’s teeth are missing and she is incapable of sitting up on the hospital bed.
 She also has several injury marks on her body, which point to repeated physical assault.